 We’ll pay your pension differently if you live outside Australia permanently or are absent from Australia on a long term basis.

-Outside Australia pension rates and thresholds
+What are the pension rates and thresholds while outside Australia

 Pension rates and thresholds while outside Australia